 Be aware of rip tides and strong currents.
 If you do get caught in the best thing to do is to let the current take you beyond the breaks, where it will then dissipate.
 You can then swim parallel to the beach and let the waves bring you back in.
 This is sound advice as many people that drown after being caught in rip tides exhaust themselves trying to battle against it.
 Relax, go with the flow and you’ll get back.

 For lovers of the great outdoors Tamarindo has it all.

-Still on the water, sailing tours are popular – either to remote beaches or how about a sunset cruise?
-Or a snorkellig trip to see tropical fish and other creatures?
+On the water, sailing tours are popular –to remote beaches or how about a sunset cruise?
+Or a snorkeling trip to see tropical fish and other creatures?
 The abundant waters of the Pacific have plenty to offer, and there are also SCUBA diving opportunities.

-On land there are also a variety of activities to engage in, including bicycling, which is a national sport in Costa Rica.
+On land, you will discover a variety of activities to engage in, including bicycling, which is a national sport in Costa Rica.
 You will find shops that offer cycle rentals and tours in Tamarindo.

 Adrenalin junkies can get off the beaten path with an ATV tour, but If you prefer four legs to four wheels there are horseriding treks through the forest, or cantina tours.